 Example.
 Fred is 6 years old.
-In 1998, he received dividend income of \$1,600, which included a \$320 capital gain distribution from a mutual fund.
-(None of the distributions were reported as 28% gain.)
+In 1999, he received dividend income of \$1,600, which included a \$320 capital gain distribution from a mutual fund.
+(None of the distributions were reported on Form 1099-DIV as 28% gain, unrecaptured section 1250 gain, or section 1202 gain.)
 He has no other income and is not subject to backup withholding.
 No estimated tax payments were made under his name and social security number.